pmourlanne/fiqs/docs/queries_fquery.rst

         def get_casted_value(self, v):
             return int(v)

-As of today, only two fields implement this method:
+As of today, only the following fields implement this method:

 * IntegerField cast values as int
+* FloatField cast values as float
 * DateField cast values as datetime, **ignoring the milliseconds**

 Filling missing buckets